RichardKelley/dendron/docs/2_tutorial_implicit_seq.md

 # 2. Building a Chat System with Dendron: Managing Chat State

-In the [Part 1](1_tutorial_seq.md) we saw how to get two `CausalLMAction` nodes to work together to generate speech in a chat loop.
+In the [Part 1](1_tutorial_seq.md) we saw how to get a `CausalLMAction` node to work with a custom `dendron.Action` node to generate speech in a chat loop.
 To do that, we `tick`ed the nodes in order using a `Sequence` control node.
 In this part we'll see how to move our chat state management into our tree, which we'll find ultimately increases the flexibility of our agent.

 If you find this tutorial too verbose and you just want to get the code, you can find the notebook for this part [here](https://github.com/RichardKelley/dendron-examples/blob/main/tutorial_1/part_2.ipynb){:target="_blank"}.